The pros and cons of liveaboard dive trips versus resort dive trips

 Most liveaboards also have onboard equipment and ‘photo stations’ to help facilitate the review your day of underwater photography.

-Most, if not all liveaboards are set up as all inclusive.
-Whilst this can in itself make a liveaboard trip more expensive that a land based trip, it means once you’re on board everything is taken care of for you.
+Most liveaboards are all inclusive of diving and meals.
+This can in itself make a liveaboard trip more expensive that a resort-based holiday.
+But it does mean that once you’re on board everything is taken care of.

 This means that you don’t have to worry about booking into restaurants.
-It also means you do t have to worry too much about taking loads of cash with you on your trip, as it’s already included.
+It also means you don’t need to worry about taking cash with you on your trip.

-Alcohol tends to be an added extra, except for on many liveaboards where a drink is included free with the evening meal.
+Alcohol tends to be an added extra.
+But on some liveaboards an alcoholic drink is included free with the evening meal.

-You’ll have a boat full of ready made dive buddies (which is great for those single travellers amongst you) and you may also make some life-long friends out of your liveaboard trip.
+You’ll have a boat full of ready made dive buddies (which is great for those single travellers amongst you) and you may also make some life-long friends from your liveaboard trip.

 Cons of liveaboard dive trips